-- Go for a 20-minute walk or run.
-It’s an excellent way to clear your head and process your thoughts.
-I’m a huge fan of listening to podcasts while doing so.
-(If you haven’t listened to Serial yet, this is the time!)
+- Go for a 20-minute walk or run: This is an excellent way to clear your head and process your thoughts.
+I’m a huge fan of listening to podcasts while doing so, or listen to some upbeat music to match your running to.

-- Listen to your favorite song.
-Take a few minutes to allow yourself to completely zone out and enjoy good music.
+- Listen to your favorite song: Take a few minutes to allow yourself to completely zone out and enjoy good music.
 There's a huge power in music to change your mood.

-- Do some yoga.
-Yoga is a really peaceful, simple way to check in on yourself and work on decreasing stress levels.
-There are dozens of yoga apps (like Simply Yoga FREE) and online videos available to guide you through a short but effective practice.
+- Do some yoga: Yoga is a really peaceful, simple way to check in on yourself and work on decreasing stress levels.
+There are dozens of yoga apps and online videos available to guide you through a short but effective practice.

 Long-term stress relief

-- Plan ahead!
-Seriously, I’m begging you.
+- Plan ahead: Seriously, I’m begging you.
 It will make your life so much easier, especially senior year.
-Starting in junior year, map out your plan of attack for college.
-Decide when to research schools, when to have a “short list” of top 10 or so colleges completed, when you’ll take standardized tests, when your essay will be finished, and when you need to apply.
+Starting junior year, map out your plan of attack for college.
+Decide when to research schools, when to have a short list of top 10 or so colleges completed, when you’ll take standardized tests, when your essay will be finished, and when you need to apply.
 Make sure you physically write down these goals, set reminders on your phone, and don’t procrastinate!

-- Exercise!
-If you don’t play a sport, consider joining a team or establishing a habit of exercising for 30 minutes or more a day.
+- Exercise: If you don’t play a sport, consider joining a team or establishing a habit of exercising for 30 minutes or more a day.
 It really is a fantastic way to de-stress; the American Psychological Association (APA) says that “exercise thwarts depression and anxiety by enhancing the body's ability to respond to stress.”
-According to the Mayo Clinic, it can even help you sleep better too.
+It can even help you sleep better too.

-- Make sure you get enough sleep!
-This goes back to prioritizing—make sure to leave time to sleep, because “teens who sleep less than eight hours on a school night are more likely to report experiencing symptoms of stress,” says the American Psychological Association.
+- Make sure you get enough sleep: This goes back to prioritizing—make sure to leave time to sleep, because not getting enough sleep can lead to more stress, poor grades, bad mental health, and more.